Bug report #4636

 Also note the inconsistencies in how many features the attribute table title bar claims are selected (compare with the main window status bar, the map, and the actual attribute table, which always shows none selected).

-#6 Updated by Alister Hood over 12 years ago
+#6 Updated by Alister Hood almost 13 years ago

 Giovanni Manghi wrote: